Fear and Loathing in Las Vegas (film)

-Fear and Loathing in Las Vegas is a 1998 American black comedy adventure film based on Hunter S. Thompson's novel of the same name.
+Fear and Loathing in Las Vegas is a 1998 American film based on Hunter S. Thompson's novel of the same name.
 It was co-written and directed by Terry Gilliam and stars Johnny Depp and Benicio del Toro as Raoul Duke and Dr. Gonzo, respectively.
 The film details the duo's journey through Las Vegas as their initial journalistic intentions devolve into an exploration of the city under the influence of psychoactive substances.

 Fear and Loathing in Las Vegas was released on May 22, 1998, by Universal Pictures.
-The film received polarising reviews from critics and was a financial failure, but over the years it has since been regarded as a cult classic.
+The film received polarized reviews from critics and was a financial failure, but over the years it has since been regarded as a cult classic.

 Plot

 In 1971, Raoul Duke and Dr. Gonzo speed across the Mojave Desert.
 Duke, under the influence of mescaline, complains of a swarm of giant bats, and inventories their drug stash.
 They pick up a young hitchhiker and explain their mission: Duke has been assigned by a magazine to cover the Mint 400 motorcycle race in Las Vegas.
 They bought excessive drugs for the trip, and rented a red Chevrolet Impala convertible.
 The hitchhiker flees on foot at their behavior.

 Trying to reach Vegas before the hitchhiker can go to the police, Gonzo gives Duke part of a sheet of "Sunshine Acid" (ultra-purified LSD), then informs him that there is little chance of making it before the drug kicks in.
 By the time they reach the strip, Duke is in the full throes of his trip and barely makes it through the hotel check-in, hallucinating that the clerk is a moray eel and that his fellow bar patrons are draconian lizards.

 The next day, Duke arrives at the race and heads out with his photographer, Lacerda.
 Duke becomes irrational and believes that they are in the middle of a battlefield, so he fires Lacerda and returns to the hotel.
 After consuming more mescaline, as well as huffing diethyl ether, Duke and Gonzo arrive at the Bazooko Circus casino but leave shortly afterwards, the chaotic atmosphere frightening Gonzo.
 Back in the hotel room, Duke leaves Gonzo unattended, and tries his luck at Big Six.

 When Duke returns he finds that Gonzo, high on LSD, has trashed the room, and is in the bathtub clothed, attempting to pull the tape player in with him as he wants to hear the song better.
 He pleads with Duke to throw the machine into the water when the song "White Rabbit" peaks.
 Duke agrees, but instead throws a grapefruit at Gonzo's head before running outside and locking Gonzo in the bathroom.
 Duke attempts to type his reminiscences on hippie culture, and flashes back to San Francisco, 1965, where a hippie licks spilled LSD off his sleeve.